Teradata/covalent/src/platform/markdown-navigator/README.md

-# MdNavigatorComponent
+# MarkdownNavigatorComponent

 A component for rendering and navigating through markdown, such as documentation.
 Supports github urls.

 ## API Summary

 #### Inputs
-+ items: IMdNavigatorItem[]
++ items: IMarkdownNavigatorItem[]
-  + List of IMdNavigatorItems to be rendered
+  + List of IMarkdownNavigatorItems to be rendered
-+ labels?: IMdNavigatorLabels
++ labels?: IMarkdownNavigatorLabels
   + Translated labels
 + toolbarColor?: ThemePalette
   + Color palette for toolbar